-Innovation Services: Further services offered by the KIC may include support to digital transformation, standardisation guidelines and conformance testing, technology scouting, matchmaking and transfer services, intellectual asset brokerage and support services, and access to networking events.
+Innovation Services: Further services offered by the KIC may include support to commercialization and digital transformation, standardisation guidelines and conformance testing, technology scouting, matchmaking and transfer services, knowledge valorisation (dissemination, exploitation, intellectual asset brokerage and support services), and access to networking events.
 In addition, CLCs will develop services such as access to test beds and pilot lines and Industrial Policy Advice Services.

-Education & Training (Re-Up Skilling) services: These include revenues from tuition fees applied to Education programmes, such as EIT Labelled Master and Summer/Winter Schools - and from the fees applied to non-degrees courses, including digital and non-digital learning activities, individual learners/customers (B2C) and organisations (B2B).
+Education & Training (Re-Up Skilling) services: These include revenues from the fees applied to non-degrees courses, including digital and non-digital learning activities, individual learners/customers (B2C) and organisations (B2B).
 Revenues for education and training courses consist of the whole fees received directly by EIT Manufacturing and then shared with the contributing partners, or they consist of a share of the whole fee received by the partners owning the business, depending on the specific programme and business model.